-The fun thing about having pets is spending time interacting with them.
-It's not fun for them or you if all they do is sit in a hutch or cage all day, waiting for their next meal.
-Of course, you should always have two or more guinea pigs, as they are very sociable animals and are far happier when they have friends to share their lives with.
+One of the most fun things about having pets is spending time interacting with them.
+It's not fun for them or you if all they do is sit in a hutch or cage all day waiting for their next meal.
+When it comes to guinea pigs, of course, you should always have two or more, as they are very sociable animals and are far happier when they have friends to share their lives with.

-It is quite possible to play games with your guinea pig however, though you must remember that because guinea pigs are so small you cannot play the usual shouting, screaming, yelling games that you may be used to.
+It is quite possible to play games with your guinea pig, though you must remember that because guinea pigs are so small, you cannot play the usual shouting, screaming, yelling games that you may be used to.
 When playing with guinea pigs, keep your voice soft and your movements calm.
 You want your guinea pigs to enjoy your company, not to be afraid of you.

-If you have the time and a few cardboard boxes, you can build series of tunnels, or even a maze for your guinea pigs.
-Put the guinea pig at one end and a food reward at the other and watch as your guinea pig navigate the maze, or makes its way through the tunnels.
-It's pretty easy to make some fairly long and robust tunnels that join together with duct tape and guinea pigs absolutely love them.
+If you have the time and a few cardboard boxes, you can build a series of tunnels or even a maze for your guinea pigs.
+Put the guinea pig at one end and a food reward at the other and watch as your guinea pig navigates the maze or makes its way through the tunnels.
+It's pretty easy to make some fairly long and robust tunnels that join together with duct tape, and guinea pigs absolutely love them.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.